prateekpuri01/ATP-serving-strategy/README.md

 First question: How trustworthy are Monte Carlo (MC) simulations at predicting match outcomes?
 To assess this question, I performed my MC analysis on all head-to-head player matchups with a match history of **at least 10 matches** (1000 simulations per matchup, best-of-5 set matches).
 I then compared by MC results to each real life head-to-head win-loss record.
 In this initial Monte Carlo simulation, I assumed each player obeyed Strategy (1), as is overwhelmingly the case with ATP players.

-Here are the results, along with confidence and prediction bands to a linear fit to the data
+Here are the results (x-errors represent 68% confidence intervals), along with confidence and prediction bands to a linear fit to the data

 ![](/data_visualizations/monte_carlo_calibration.png?raw=true)